AVL Tree Explained: Why BSTs Need Balance

 What stays with you

-The balance invariant connects directly to Codeintuition's BST course, where you trace height balanced tree construction from first principles before writing code.
+The balance invariant connects directly to the BST course on Codeintuition, where you trace height balanced tree construction from first principles before writing code.
 The approach works the same way across every tree and recursion topic in the learning path.

 If BST fundamentals still feel shaky, the prerequisite material matters.
-Codeintuition's free tier covers the reasoning model that BSTs and AVL trees build on, with 63 lessons and 85 problems across multiple courses.
-The same construction-first teaching that makes rotations feel derivable rather than memorisable.
+Codeintuition's free tier covers the reasoning model that BSTs and AVL trees build on.
+The same construction first approach that makes rotations feel derivable applies across 63 lessons and 85 problems in the free courses.

 Rarely.
-Most interviewers test whether you understand the concept and can explain why self-balancing matters.
+Interviewers typically test whether you understand the concept and can explain why self balancing matters.
 Full implementation is occasionally asked at companies like Google or Amazon for senior roles, but it's uncommon for standard coding rounds.
 Knowing the invariant, the four rotation cases, and insertion with rebalancing is typically enough.

 Yes, and deletion can require more rotations than insertion.
 You might need O(log n) rotations along the path from the deleted node to the root, compared to at most one for insertion.